-Please take a moment to share your experiences with cross-race relationships with us, in the comments below and on social media using #CookRossBlog, in an effort to expand this important dialogue and to see each other.
+Please take a moment to share your experiences with cross-race relationships with us on social media using #CookRossBlog, in an effort to expand this important dialogue and to see each other.

 If you enjoyed reading this blog post, register for our July 18 webinar, “Untangling the Web Between White Women and Women of Color” presented by Leslie Traub and Rosalyn Taylor O’Neale and our Women and Race Lab October 4-5.